microsoft/rushstack.io-website/pages/api/node-core-library.ifilesystemwritefileoptions.convertlineendings.md

 ## IFileSystemWriteFileOptions.convertLineEndings property

 If specified, will normalize line endings to the specified style of newline.
-Defaults to `NewlineKind.None`<!-- -->.

 <b>Signature:</b>